gorkemhacioglu/Stream-Viewer-Chat-Bot/README.md

 [Download for Windows x64](http://mytwitchbot.com/Download/win-x64.zip)

-You must need **private** proxies.
+You must have **private** proxies.
 Create a .txt file with them and it must be in this format;

 IPADRESS:PORT:USERNAME:PASSWORD<br />
 IPADRESS:PORT:USERNAME:PASSWORD<br />